DhonyImamS/api-automation-ts/README.md

-# Automation API Typescript with Jest
+# Automation API Typescript combining ( Supertest & Axios ) together with Jest

 Boilerplate for automation api that implement adapter pattern using typescript with supertest + axios and jest as runner